Cool-Guy1999/Catch-the-Robber/README.md

 Unfortunately, I won't post the challenge as

- - I don't know how to implement the concept for Traps, PressureSensors and TrapDetector5000s.
+ - I don't know how to implement the concept for Traps, PressureSensors and TrapDetector5000s (without letting the user cheat by using methods they aren't supposed to use).
  - I don't have time as school has started and I'll be much less active.

 I've written some code which works, but doesn't have the concept of Traps, PressureSensors and TrapDetector5000s.